Military moving operations beyond Hama to include Abukamal and Deir ez-Zor, pushing up the death toll along the way.

 Sunday’s attack on Hama was one of the “deadliest days” since the protests erupted, Rami Abdel Rahman, the head of the Britain-based Syrian Observatory for Human Rights, said.

 Death tolls provided by the observatory and other human rights groups showed at least 142 people were killed across Syria on Sunday, with at least 100 of them in Hama.

 “The number of those wounded is huge and hospitals cannot cope, particularly because we lack the adequate equipment,” Abdel Rahman quoted a Hama hospital source as saying.

-He said the crackdown on Hama came after more than 500,000 people rallied in the city on Friday following Muslim prayers during which a cleric told the congregation “the regime must go”.
+He said the crackdown on Hama came after more than 500,000 people rallied in the city on Friday after Muslim prayers during which a religious leader told the congregation “the regime must go”.

 The Syrian authorities have consistently accused “armed gangs” and fundamentalist Salafi Muslims of stirring the unrest and aiming to sow chaos in the Sunni-majority country.